Martin-kn/blog2/content/posts/resize-kali-vm/index.md

 ![image!](/images/kali-vm/7.png)

-`NOTE:`
-Important: In this step do NOT increase the partition size.
+`Important:`  In this step do NOT increase the partition size.
 The goal is to shift the swap block to the right, freeing up unallocated space adjacent to the root partition.

 Click and drag the white area of the block to move it to the right: